Tim Bozon: Junior

-Bozon grew up in Germany and Switzerland while his father played hockey in those countries, and began to play hockey in Mannheim, Germany while his father was a member of Adler Mannheim of the Deutsche Eishockey Liga.
+Bozon grew up in Germany and Switzerland while his father, Philippe, played professionally in those countries, and began to play hockey himself in Mannheim while Philippe was a member of Adler Mannheim of the Deutsche Eishockey Liga (DEL).
 When Philippe moved to Switzerland, Bozon followed, and was a player for the junior clubs of Genève-Servette HC, the Kloten Flyers and HC Lugano.

-At age 15 Bozon decided he wanted to follow the path of Nino Niederreiter, a fellow Swiss junior player who had just moved to North America at age 17 and joined a team in the Canadian Hockey League (CHL) to further his career.
-Bozon wanted to eventually play in the National Hockey League and realized there were more scouts following teams in the CHL, which oversees three major junior hockey leagues in Canada and the United States.
-He had preferred to play for a team in the Ontario Hockey League, but was instead selected by the Kamloops Blazers of the Western Hockey League, twenty-seventh overall at the 2011 CHL Import Draft.
-He joined the Blazers for the 2011–12 season and played 71 games for them, recording 36 goals and 35 assists for 71 points.
-His goal total was the most among all WHL rookies, his points second among rookies and third overall on the Blazers.
-Bozon was recognised for his efforts by being named the WHL's Western Conference nominee for the Jim Piggott Memorial Trophy as WHL rookie-of-the-year.
-He also was a co-recipient of the Blazers rookie-of-the-year award, sharing it with goaltender Cole Cheveldave.
+At age 15, Bozon decided he wanted to follow the path of Nino Niederreiter, a fellow Swiss junior player who had just moved to North America at age 17 and joined a team in the Canadian Hockey League (CHL) to further his career.
+Bozon wanted to eventually play in the National Hockey League (NHL) and realized there were more scouts following teams in the CHL, which oversees three major junior hockey leagues in Canada and the United States.
+He had preferred to play for a team in the Ontario Hockey League (OHL), but was instead selected by the Kamloops Blazers of the Western Hockey League (WHL), twenty-seventh overall at the 2011 CHL Import Draft.

+He joined the Blazers for the 2011–12 season, recording 36 goals and 35 assists for 71 points in the same number of games.
+His goal total was the most among all WHL rookies, whereas his points second among rookies and third overall on the Blazers.
+Bozon was recognised for his efforts by being named the WHL's Western Conference nominee for the Jim Piggott Memorial Trophy as WHL Rookie of the Year.
+He also was a co-recipient of the Blazers' own Rookie of the Year, along with goaltender Cole Cheveldave.

-Midway through the season Bozon was ranked 39th overall amongst North American-based skaters for the 2012 NHL Entry Draft by the NHL Central Scouting Bureau.
+Midway through the season, Bozon was ranked 39th overall amongst North American-based skaters for the 2012 NHL Entry Draft by the NHL Central Scouting Bureau.
 When the final rankings for the draft were released at the conclusion of the season, Bozon was listed 42nd overall for North American skaters.
-At the draft he was selected in the third round, 64th overall, by the Montreal Canadiens.
+At the draft, he was selected in the third round, 64th overall, by the Montreal Canadiens.
 Bozon was excited to be selected by the Canadiens, who are the only NHL team based in a predominantly French-speaking city.